slightlynybbled/manufacturing/docs/plotting.rst

 Ppk Plot
 ---------

-The PPK plot takes all of the data - not just a sample - and determines the process capability.
+The :meth:`manufacturing.ppk_plot` takes all of the data - not just a sample - and determines the process capability.
 This is not a snapshot in time but a look at the entire history.
 Careful, which this can be can be deceiving!